We are an exclusively cash pay practice.

 Let's put it this way.
 The anticipation is much worse than the actual shot.
 Pain is subjective so we can’t give an unequivocal answer to that.
 But it's no more than a pin prick.

 Without specialized training or careful attention to detail, it is common to only check a man's total T-levels.
 However, in certain cases, for example when the level of Sex Hormone Binding Globulin (SHBG) is abnormal, a test for free or bioavailable T may be performed as it may more accurately reflect the presence of a medical condition.
 We believe in looking at the total picture and will test a whole range including a CBC (complete blood count), CMP (complete metabolic panel), PSA (prostate specific antigen - presence of prostate cancer), LH (Luteinizing hormone), Lipid Panel (cholesterol) and E2 (estrogen) as well as free and total testosterone.

 We only supply our diagnosed patients with the highest quality bioidentical T available.
 This is available in either cream or injectable form.
 This is only dispensed by our pharmacy after a careful examination, medical diagnosis and prescription.

 It is important to address the total picture.
 Only after a careful examination of your medical history, vitals, symptoms and comprehensive blood work, will a diagnosis and treatment protocol be rendered.

-Your testosterone peaks in your 20’s.
-After about the age of 30 your testosterone diminishes naturally at a rate of about 1-2% per year.
+Your T-level peaks in your 20’s.
+After about the age of 30 it diminishes naturally at a rate of about 1-2% per year.
 That doesn’t take into account the detrimental effect of things like poor sleep, environmental factors, poor diet and insufficient exercise.